High-Probability Convergence Theory for Distributed Composite Optimization with Sub-Weibull Noises: Main results and discussions

 \section{Main results and discussions}

 For solving the distributed composite optimization problem \eqref{problem}, we study the following DCSMD-SW algorithm

 with local sub-Weibull stochastic gradient $\wh g_{i,t}^{SW}$ associated with the agent $i\in\huaV$.
 The algorithm framework of \eqref{problem} is essentially decentralized.
 After initialization with initial value $x_{i,1}$, $i\in\huaV$, for each iteration, in the first step, each agent $i\in\huaV$ is allowed to collaborate with its instant neighbors.
 The agents obtain weighted average information of their neighbors' state variables to update and generate an intermediate state variable $y_{i,t}$.
-In the second step, this intermediate state variable is processed within a projection-based regularized mirror descent algorithm framework with sub-Weibull stochastic gradient $\wh g_{i,t}^{SW}$, the Bregman divergence $D_\ff(\cdot\|\cdot)$ and regularization function $\psi_i$.
+In the second step, this intermediate state variable is processed within a mirror descent algorithm framework with sub-Weibull stochastic gradient $\wh g_{i,t}^{SW}$, the Bregman divergence $D_\ff(\cdot\|\cdot)$ and regularization function $\psi_i$.
+We clarify that the DCSMD structure \eqref{main_algorithm} has already been studied firstly and primarily in \cite{yhhx2020} from a significantly different research line, although \cite{yhhx2020} considered a common regularization function technically while this paper relaxes this constraint and allows each node $i\in\huaV$ to have its own $\psi_i$ that is accessible only to it.
+The core novelty of this work lies in the analytical framework for this type of algorithms under sub-Weibull randomness.
+We use terminology DCSMD-SW mainly to highlight the influence of sub-Weibull noise on DCSMD.

-It is important to note that the local randomness here is induced by sub-Weibull random variables, in contrast significantly to the light-tail gradient randomness, considered and studied by different types of variants of the DSMD schemes in existing literature of distributed optimization (e.g. \cite{yhhj2018}, \cite{yhhx2020}, \cite{llww2018}, \cite{xzhyx2022}, \cite{fzy2024}).
+It is important to note that the local randomness here is induced by sub-Weibull random variables, in contrast significantly to the traditional light-tailed gradient randomness, considered and studied by different types of variants of the DSMD schemes in existing literature of DO (e.g. \cite{yhhj2018}, \cite{yhhx2020}, \cite{llww2018}, \cite{xzhyx2022}, \cite{fzy2024}).
 Moreover, the main results derived in these previous works rely on the expression of convergence in expectation.
-As mentioned earlier, convergence in expectation has certain drawbacks, as it often requires the algorithm to perform many rounds to ensure effectiveness.
-However, in practice, many optimization tasks necessitate running the algorithm for only a few rounds or even one round.
-Therefore, it makes sense to establish a high-probability convergence theory for the DSMD scheme in a heavy-tailed setting.
-Through the main results presented below, we will comprehensively establish the high probability convergence theory of DCSMD-SW.
+It makes sense to further establish a high-probability convergence theory for the DSMD schemes in a sub-Weibull setting.
+Through the main results presented below, we will implement it by comprehensively establishing the high-probability convergence theory of DCSMD-SW.